Carolinapm354/MIT_3D_Flood_Map/README.md

-> **Note:** This code already includes the Mapbox GL JS setup so it is not necesary to copy the entire code if you already did the previous part.
+> **Note:** This code already includes the Mapbox GL JS setup, which means it is not necesary to copy the entire code if you already did the previous part.

 >
 > **Note:** This URL provides more information about the documentation of the plugin: [Three.js – JavaScript 3D Library (threejs.org)](https://threejs.org/)